jayhorn/jayhorn/_posts/2016-08-03-pull-and-push.md

 }
 ```

 We could encode the assignment `obj.x = 5` as follows: `heap[obj][x] := 5`.
-To verify this program, we would need to prove that `obj` is not `null` in the precondition and we would quickly get to a point where we have properties with two quantifiers and most of our reasoning tools would just give up.
+However, to verify this and similar programs, we would need Horn solvers that can handle arrays, and able able to infer quantified invariants about arrays, which would quickly get to a point where existing tools would just give up.

-So we need a new memory model.
-We want to get away with simple invariants that can be learned per object by our Horn clause solver.
+So we need a new memory model: we focus on simple invariants that can be learned per object by our Horn clause solver.
 Of course, this has to come at a price and we may not be able to find invariants which are sufficient to verify the properties that we are interested in.
 Later, we will talk about how to improve precision again.

 First, we want to minimize the interactions with the heap.
 The idea is straightforward: if reasoning about heap interactions is complicated and expensive, try to do it a seldom as possible.
 To that end, we introduce two new language constructs: pull and push.
 Pull copies all fields of an object into local variables in a single transaction.
 Push updates all fields of an object on the heap in a single transaction.
 For example: